 - Holding the baking sheet in both hands, rap each baking sheet firmly on the counter two or three times.
 This smooths out the tops and helps form the "pied" or frilly foot on the bottoms of the macarons.
 Allow the piped macarons to dry, uncovered, for at least 15 minutes.
 The macarons should form a very thin, smooth crust where, if you tap it lightly with your finger, the batter will not stick to your finger.
 If after 15 minutes, the batter is still sticky, let it dry longer.
 This may take up to an hour on humid days.

 - Place both baking sheets in the oven and bake for 15-18 minutes.
 After the first 2 minutes, open the oven to allow any excess humidity to escape.
 Halfway through, swap oven racks and rotate the sheets for even baking.
 The macarons are done when they are baked all the way through and the shells are just hard.
 Take care to not underbake (insides will still be mushy) or overbake (tops will begin to brown).
 Remove them from the oven, and cool on baking sheet placed on a wire rack.

 - When fully cooled, assemble the macarons with your choice of filling.
 The assembled macarons can be stored in an airtight container in the refrigerator for up to one week.

-Makes about 4 dozen macaron halves (about 2 dozen complete macarons).
+- About 4 dozen macaron halves (about 2 dozen complete macarons)

 7 tablespoons unsalted butter, softened